scanarium/scanarium-handbook/source/60-Uploading/50-Deleting colored pages/en.md

 Yes, of course:

-* Switch to the scene to delete pictures from.
+* Switch to the scene to delete images from.
 * Tap/click the screen and choose "{=translate(Settings)}".
 * Then choose the "{=translate(page_title, Administration)}" tab.
 * In the section "{=translate(Delete actors)}", select "{=translate1Param(Reset scene "{scene_name}", scene_name, […])}" to delete all images from this scene.